-- 7. Prejudice and Stereotypes: Prejudice- Meaning, Nature and Origin; Stereotypes-Beliefs about Social Groups, Réasons of forming and using Stereotypes, Techniques for countering Prejudice and Stereotypes. - 8.
-Public Opinion and Propaganda: Public Opinion: Meaning, Formation and Measurement; Propaganda Meaning, Nature and Principles, Effect of Media on Propaganda, Propaganda as:an Effective Tool. - 9.
-Social Tension and Social Change: Social Tension-Meaning, Types, Causes and Effects; Methods of Reducing Social Tension.
-Social Change Meaning, Characteristics and Agents; Resistance to Social Change and Effects of Social Change.
+- 7. Prejudice and Stereotypes: Prejudice- Meaning, Nature and Origin; Stereotypes-Beliefs about Social Groups, Reasons of forming and using Stereotypes, Techniques for countering Prejudice and Stereotypes. - 8.
+Public Opinion and Propaganda: Public Opinion: Meaning, Formation and Measurement; Propaganda Meaning, Nature and Principles, Effect of Media on Propaganda, Propaganda as an Effective Tool.